 But we thought they could explain how much the course has helped them better than us.

-Our course director Rachel Bull is at the forefront of our ambitious plans to increase our commitment to making journalism more diverse – including our new mentoring scheme for trainees from a BAME background.
+Our course director Rachel Bull is at the forefront of our ambitious plans to increase our commitment to making journalism more diverse – including our new mentoring scheme for trainees from an ethnically diverse background.

 Rachel said: “We at News Associates are very proud of the commitment we have made to our diversity schemes, however we know there is more we can do.

-“While it is my intention that all trainees should feel supported at News Associates, the experience of BAME mentors and their suggestions for coping with the pressures of the course and working in a newsroom will be invaluable.
+“While it is my intention that all trainees should feel supported at News Associates, the experience of ethnically diverse mentors and their suggestions for coping with the pressures of the course and working in a newsroom will be invaluable.

 “We will also ensure mentors receive appropriate support so they too can benefit from the experience.